 “The definition of noise is unwanted sound,” Dagley said.
 She explained that when considering public health impacts from noise, that is different than looking at impacts from sound.
 For example, the sound of crickets can become loud enough to cause hearing loss (at high enough decibel level).
 However, health impacts from noise are more far-reaching.
 For example, even low decibel levels of low frequency noises (such as the ones occurring in unconventional natural gas development) can cause sleep disturbances, depression, anxiety and other health impacts.

 Dagley also spoke about the risks and benefits of bringing in this industry, saying that the residents assume all the risk, yet they see very little if any of the benefits.
 Thus, she said she believes that halting the proposed development would be in the best interest of the residents.

-Download our report & Donate now so we can keep providing important information like this to the community.
+Download our report & Become a Member to continue providing important information like this to the community.